bleudeprusse/ASFF-Det/README.md

 # ASFF-Det
-The complete code of ASFF-Det will be released soon!
+The paper is still in submission and if it is approved, the code will be uploaded at the first opportunity!

 ### Detection results and weights